harshshukla9/flapbitrum/README.md

-# Base Farcaster MiniApp Template
+# Arb Farcaster MiniApp Template

 A production-ready template for building mini-apps on Farcaster and Base blockchain, featuring a Flappy Bird game with Arbitrum branding, notification system, and wallet integration.